knulli-cfw/knulli.org/README.md

 If you want to add an entire block of code, e.g. a multi-line excerpt from a configuration file, put three backticks in a line, put the code excerpt in the following lines and end the code block by adding another line of only three backticks:

 ````
-Here are some lines from `batocera.conf` as an example:
+Here are some lines from `knulli.conf` as an example:

 ```
 system.toggleswitch.mode=mute